M1 Finance Review

 - Passive investors who want portfolios like ESG, growth, retirement or value strategies.

-M1 is not a good choice active and day traders or those seeking options and crypto.
-Advanced traders might lean towards robo-advisors who are part of larger investment broker like Vanguard or Fidelity.
+M1 is not a good choice active and day traders or those seeking options and an advanced trading platform.
+Sophisticated traders might lean towards robo-advisors who are part of larger investment broker like Vanguard or Fidelity.

 M1 Account Types